Gameplay Prototype Report

 the document in a program like Microsoft Word, but you should convert it to PDF

-If you are revising your team workflow, this is also a space for it in CMS called
+If you are revising your charter, this is also a space for it in CMS called

-optional; you should not submit anything here if you are not revising your workflow.
+optional; you should not submit anything here if you are not revising your charter.